 However, the risk of record mismanagement can lead to unwanted circumstances in the company.
 For example, an ex-employee is arguing that he was not paid according to his contract two years ago and your HR department did not keep the payroll record or accidentally misplaced it.
 Either way, this is a disadvantage to your company which could bring forth a penalty or certain reputational damage.

-You should start exploring different payroll services that offer decent record keeping to save yourself from trouble like this.
+You should start exploring different payroll services and find that best payroll software that offer decent record keeping to save yourself from trouble like this.

 6. Fail to commit to a regular payroll schedule